tylerm007/ontimize_yaml_view/readme.md

 ![](ui/templates/ManageYaml.png)

 ## Import the app_model.yaml and load into SQL
 Manage Yaml files -> New - the app_model.yml file can be uploaded and automatically populates entities, attributes, and relationships.
+Enter an Id, Name, and Select or drag and drop you app_model.yaml file.

 ![](ui/templates/UploadYaml.png)